Undergraduate Bursary Scheme

 - Family income of under £30,000 as assessed by the relevant student finance service.

-- Students paying the full course fee i.e. £9,250 for a standard degree course or £6,165 for a foundation year.
+- Students paying the full course fee i.e. £9,250.
 Students on a placement year or those repeating less than 80 credits and paying a partial fee will not be eligible for the bursary payment.

 - Student must be fully engaging with their programme of study, i.e. attending lectures, handing in coursework and sitting exams as outlined in the Faculty Handbook.